SituationalMITOriginal

 Ghostwrite In Voice

-Drafts in a specific author's voice after reading 3-5 of their pieces — attribution-safe for transparency.
+Drafts in a specific author's voice after reading 3-5 of their pieces — with attribution-safe output for transparent ghostwriting.

 The short answer

-For agencies, ghostwriters, and internal comms teams.
-Reads sample pieces, extracts voice DNA, drafts new content that reads like the author wrote it.
-The ethical use is stated-up-front ghostwriting — not deception.
+For agencies, ghostwriters and internal comms teams.
+The skill reads sample pieces, extracts a voice brief, and drafts new content that reads like the named author wrote it.
+The ethical use is stated-up-front ghostwriting (client byline, consented) — not deception.

 When to use it

 Client ghostwriting.
-Executive comms.
-Translating between a brand's founder voice and a new team member's draft.
+Executive comms and founder-voice pieces.
+Translating between a brand's founder voice and a new team member's draft so the house voice stays consistent.

 Setup